-The Victorian Parliament recently passed the new Environment Protection Act 2018 (Vic), which comes into force from July 2020.
-The new act includes a general environmental duty (GED) that applies to all Victorians.
-The GED requires that Kalbar understand the risks from the project to human health and the environment and take reasonably practicable steps to eliminate or minimise these risks.
-The approach described in this EMF has been prepared to address this requirement and will be updated and revised as further guidance is provided on implementation of the new act.

 Roles and responsibilities

 Kalbar, as the proponent for the project, is responsible for environmental management and for complying with all relevant approval and regulatory requirements across all project activities.
 Specific roles and responsibilities for Kalbar implementing this EMF are set out in Table 12.2.